devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step5.md

 Syntax: cp source-file destination-file

-If destination exoists it will overwrite
+If destination exoists it will overwrite he file and in some casesn